tgieruc/Representation-of-Women-in-Movies/README.md

 * Team member 1 - Analysis and visualization for RQ1, draft datastory
 * Team member 2 - Analysis and visualization for RQ2, final review and editing
 * Team member 3 - Analysis and visualization for RQ3, Help other members as needed
-* Team member 4 - Available for help, incharge of putting together webpage
+* Team member 4 - Available for help, in charge of putting together webpage